AI Pitch Deck Builders Compared: Gamma vs Beautiful.ai vs Slidebean vs Burndecks (2026)

 Pitch

-What it does well: Pitch is built for teams.
-Real-time collaboration, slide assignments, version history, and status tracking make it feel like "Figma for presentations."
-The template gallery is strong, and the free tier is generous (up to 5 team members).
+Pitch is built for teams.
+Real-time collaboration, slide assignments, version history, and status tracking make it work like "Figma for presentations."
+The template gallery is solid and the free tier is generous (up to 5 team members).

-Where it falls short: AI feels supplementary rather than core.
-You can generate slides with AI, but it's not the primary workflow — Pitch is fundamentally a collaboration tool that added AI features, not an AI-first builder.
-If you're a solo founder, the team-centric features don't add much.
+AI feels supplementary rather than core — Pitch is fundamentally a collaboration tool that added AI features, not an AI-first builder.
+If you're a solo founder, the team-centric features don't add much value.

 Pricing: Free (5 members), Plus $13/mo, Team $19/seat/mo.